jump to navigation

 comments closed

-011.jpg Poetry on the peaks will gather again at Nose Mountain on Sunday July 22 2007 around noon.
-The Russian journalist Anna Politkovskaya, who was murdered last October, studied the Russian poet Marina Tsvetaeva for her PHD in journalism.
+In 2008, Poetry on the peaks celebrated poetry by Mexican poets including Rosario Castellanos, Araceli Mancilla, Coral Bracho, Marcos, and Natalia Toledo.
+In 2007, Poetry on the peaks honoured the Russian journalist, Anna Politkovskaya.
+Ms. Politkovskaya, who was murdered in October 2006, studied the Russian poet Marina Tsvetaeva for her PHD in journalism.
 In memory of Anna Politkovskaya and other journalists killed in the line of work,

 06.jpg

-we will read poetry by Marina Tsvetaeva including, “I Know the Truth.”
-We will meet at the end of the Nose Mt.
+we read poetry by Marina Tsvetaeva including, “I Know the Truth.”
+We met at the end of the Nose Mt.
 Fire Tower Road on Nose Mountain southwest of Grande Prairie.
-Bring poems, music or other art instruments.
-In case of windy/wet/stormy weather, we will plan to meet the following Sunday July 29th at noon.
-For detailed directions, please email nosemtn@yahoo.com
+For detailed directions, please email nosemtn at yahoo dot com

-SEE www.vdemuth.blogspot.com FOR A VIDEO OF POETRY ON THE PEAKS.
+SEE www.youtube.com/viviandemuth for A VIDEO OF POETRY ON THE PEAKS.

 ABOUT NOSE MOUNTAIN February 16, 2007